Garen-H/yuzhihao.github.io/index.md

 ---
 author_profile: true
-title: "About me"
+title: "Yuzhi HAO / 郝俞植"
 ---
+## About me ##

 Welcome to my personal website!
-I am Yuzhi HAO (郝俞植), a Ph.D. candidate in Economics at the business school, Hong Kong University of Science and Technology.
-My research interests include Macroeconomics, Optimal Policy, and the application of AI and Large Language Models in economic analysis.
+I am a Ph.D. candidate in Economics at the business school, Hong Kong University of Science and Technology.
+My research interests include Macroeconomics, Optimal Policy, and the application of Large Language Models and deep learning in economic analysis.

 **I will be on the job market in 2025-2026 and available for interviews.**